khangchung15/minecraftmod/README.md

 ## Meme
 Added many blocks and items from meme culture.
 Here are the list of **everything**:
 - Blocks:
-  - Block of John Pork
-    - Make various pig sounds depends if the player interact or attack with a weapon
+  - Block of John Pork: Make various pig sounds depends if the player interact or attack with a weapon
   - Block of Obama
   - Obama Ore
 - Item: